Nancyzx/Nancyzx/README.md

 ## 👩‍💻 About Me

 I’m a rising senior in high school.
-I’m interested in learning web development and I’ve learned Python.

 I hope to display coding projects and collaborate with others on them in GitHub.